hoeferm2/regex-glossary/README.md

 - ^[\.\-\)\(]*([0-9]{3})[\.\-\)\(]*([0-9]{3})[\.\-\)\(]*([0-9]{4})$

-A REGEX or regular expression is sequence of characters that defines a search pattern.
+- A REGEX or regular expression is sequence of characters that defines a search pattern.
 Comes from the mathematical concepts of regular sets.
 You could use a word for your regualar expression example my search term is term and that finds lowercase t+e+r+m.
 This is a 'literal' character search.
 We can also search 'meta' character searches.
 In the video i watched the author created a regex to search for phone numbers which are a 3 number then a dash the 3 numbers and another dash and 4 more numbers.
-\d = any diget 0-9
+- \d = any digit 0-9
-'-' a dash
-so that could be
+- '-' a dash so that could be
 * Matching a phone number that follows the 3-3-4 format: `\d\d\d-\d\d\d-\d\d\d\d` to enable regular expressions
 . is a meta that means any character